kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/nexus/nexus.md

 Nexus Repository Manager (often just called Nexus) is a powerful tool that helps developers and organizations store, manage, and distribute software artifacts.
 Think of it as a "library" for your software components—whether they are Java JAR files, Python packages, Docker images, npm modules, or any other type of build dependency.

+A version of Nexus Repository is still available for free as Sonatype Nexus Repository Community Edition, which is the successor to the previous Nexus OSS offering.
+It is designed for individual developers and small teams to manage components effectively.
+For larger deployments or more advanced features like high availability and SAML/SSO, you will need to upgrade to the paid Sonatype Nexus Repository Pro edition.

+### **What is Sonatype Nexus Repository Community Edition?**

+* It is the free, community-focused version of Sonatype Nexus Repository.
+* It offers a robust platform for small development teams to manage their components.
+* It includes modern capabilities, support for new formats like Hugging Face, Cargo (Rust), and Composer (PHP), and integration with PostgreSQL and Kubernetes.

 ## Key Concepts You Should Know

 1. What is a Repository?

 A repository (or repo) is like a folder where Nexus stores different types of software:

 - Proxy Repositories – Cache files from public sources (e.g., Maven Central).